-3.2.11 Local Government Contributions
+3.2.12 Local Government Contributions

-Cities and counties that will benefit from the HCT alternative(s) may provide contributions to cover capital and/or operating costs.
+Cities and counties that will benefit from the HCT alternatives may provide contributions to cover capital and/or operating costs.
+Sources of funding for these contributions will be at the discretion of the local government.
 Contributions may be determined based on the percentage of ridership projections by jurisdiction, which will change based on the selection of projects for development.

-3.2.12 Developer Contributions
+3.2.13 Developer Contributions

 Developers often provide in-kind or monetary contributions to facilitate construction of infrastructure that would result in a positive impact on property values.
 Often these contributions are negotiated to reflect the benefit the developer derives from the project.
 If funding is negotiated, project sponsors often request the money during the early portion of the debt service period.
 This enables the project sponsor to better leverage other funding sources.
+These contributions are also generated from fees imposed for the development in designated areas and the local authorities have a high level of discretion over the use of these funds.

-Developer contributions may be applied to fill the gaps in funding for both capital and operating costs of the HCT alternative(s).
+Developer contributions may be applied to fill the gaps in funding for both capital and operating costs of the HCT alternatives.
 Alternatively, developer contributions could serve as a backstop for TIF revenues.
-Any developer contributions for the proposed alternative(s) would likely serve as a supplement to other funding sources identified in this analysis.
+Any developer contributions for the proposed alternatives would likely serve as a supplement to other funding sources identified in this analysis.